godotengine/godot-docs/classes/class_softbody3d.rst

 Additionally, **SoftBody3D** is subject to wind forces defined in :ref:`Area3D<class_Area3D>` (see :ref:`Area3D.wind_source_path<class_Area3D_property_wind_source_path>`, :ref:`Area3D.wind_force_magnitude<class_Area3D_property_wind_force_magnitude>`, and :ref:`Area3D.wind_attenuation_factor<class_Area3D_property_wind_attenuation_factor>`).

-\ **Note:** It's recommended to use Jolt Physics when using **SoftBody3D** instead of the default GodotPhysics3D, as Jolt Physics' soft body implementation is faster and more reliable.
-You can switch the physics engine using the :ref:`ProjectSettings.physics/3d/physics_engine<class_ProjectSettings_property_physics/3d/physics_engine>` project setting.
+\ **Note:** It's recommended to use Jolt Physics when using **SoftBody3D** instead of GodotPhysics3D, as Jolt Physics' soft body implementation is faster and more reliable.
+Jolt Physics is the default for projects created with Godot 4.6 or later.
+For projects created with older Godot versions, you can switch the physics engine using the :ref:`ProjectSettings.physics/3d/physics_engine<class_ProjectSettings_property_physics/3d/physics_engine>` project setting.

 .. rst-class:: classref-introduction-group